 The MAP Fund invests in performing artists and their work as the critical foundation of imagining and co-creating a more equitable and vibrant society.

-MAP is the longest running private funding source for new performance works in the United States and its territories.
-Since 1989, MAP has championed cultural equity and formal innovation in performance practices with an investment of more than $34 million.
+MAP is one of the longest running private funding source for new performance works in the United States and its territories.
+Since 1989, MAP has championed cultural equity and formal innovation in performance practices with an investment of more than $36 million.
 Over three decades, thousands of artists have received grants and strategic support for groundbreaking projects that interrogate presumptive cultural norms, challenge entrenched ideologies, and remind us over and over again of our shared humanity.

 The MAP Fund’s office is situated on the Lenape island of Manhahtaan (Mannahatta) in Lenapehoking, the Lenape homeland.
 We pay respect to the Lenape peoples, past, present, and future and their continuing presence in the homeland and throughout the Lenape diaspora.
 We offer our care and gratitude to the land, water, and air of Lenapehoking, and are committed to resisting colonialism and imbalance with Mother Earth through the support of Indigenous artists and Indigenous artistic practices.